Ilya-Nesterenok/solutions_repo/docs/1 Physics/2 Gravity/Problem_1.md

 T^2 = \frac{4 \pi^2}{G M} a^3
 $$

-- $ a $: Semi-major axis (half the longest diameter of the ellipse)
+- $a$: Semi-major axis (half the longest diameter of the ellipse)
-- For circular orbits, $ a = r $, making it a special case.
+- For circular orbits, $a = r$, making it a special case.
 - This form accounts for energy and angular momentum conservation in non-circular paths.

 ### Broader Applications